Blumlaut/EasyAdmin-docs/docs/install.md

 	You can also use other identifiers, as EasyAdmin is not specifically limited to SteamIDs, all available identifiers can be used, such as `discord`, `xbl` or `license`, to name a few examples.

+=== "ZAP-Hosting"

+    Enter your Steam ID (64, not Hex) in the Settings Page under Admins, add a new line for each SteamId.